 Other key issues in the country include high levels of gender-based violence and femicide, military violence against civilians, and abuses within the criminal justice system, including pre-trial detention and poor prison conditions.

 Many of these violations are hidden or obscured because the government makes it difficult for citizens to share and access public information, thus stymying awareness about them and precluding justice.
-Due to both the high level of violation and the lack of access to evidence of them, there is a growing need for eyewitnesses and activists to be able to document, verify and share evidence of human rights abuses.
+Due to both the high level of violation and the lack of access to evidence of them, there is a growing need for eyewitnesses and human rights defenders to be able to document, verify and share evidence of human rights abuses.

 Our needs assessment survey yielded insightful information about the challenges and realities shaping the experiences of those working to document abuses in Mexico.